canax/router/REVISION.md

 Notes for development v1.1.0*
 ---------------------------------

+* Rename add to any when adding routes without request method?
 * Rename RouterInjectable to Router.
 * Mark RouterInjectable as obsolete and implement it as extending Router.
 * Review the test suite.